gitacoco/major_studio/P1_Quantitative_data/README.md

 **Sep 22 Prototype 1**
 ![Image of dataset](./mockup1.png)

-For the first version, I just reconstruct my sketch 1 digitally:
+For the first version, I reconstructed my sketch 1 digitally:
 1. A landing page with an array of timelines.
 On each timelines, I designed three types of glyphs, which respectively represents the First Sighting Time by Human, Specimens Collected by NMNH, and the Extinct Year or the Last Known Sighting Time.

 2. Secondary-level pages that could be accessed from the concentric circles-like glyph.
 The transition from the landing page to the secondary-level page would include smoothly animations of the bird avatar, timeline rescaling and globe movement(spin, zoom in, focus change).

 **Sep 23 Prototype 2**
 ![Image of dataset](./mockup2.png)

+Based on Prototype 1, I added a collapsed view for the landing page, which enable people to get macro understanding of extinct avian species.
+For example, people could sort them by the extinct time, the first sighting time, the initials or more complex taxonomy.

 **Oct 1 Prototype 3**
 ![Image of dataset](./mockup3.png)